tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

+Princess Time-Travel Quest:
+- Princess asks Burt if he's an assassin, spy, or suitor => answer = 'baker'
+- Back in time, need to hide key behind brick (otherwise princess arrives but time travels back behind locked door)
+- Get key from chief guard via cheesecake?
+- Both Burt and the Princess need to eat food before time travel (nod to hitchhikers guide)
+- Juanty hat to escape guards at just the right time

 IDEA: have a 'jaunty hat' that enables you to move 'twice per time click' (i.e. no pre or post actions or move increments for one turn)
 	- would necesitate default responses to attacks and things like that